Today's Bible Reading: Luke 6

-What strikes you about the areas Jesus addresses in these short series of blessings and woes?
-If you had to paraphrase it in entirely different words, what parallel concepts would you use?
-What common themes can you identify?
+What strikes you about the subjeccts Jesus addresses in this short series of blessings and woes?
+If you had to paraphrase the sermon in entirely different words, what parallel concepts would you use?
+What themes or common subjects can you identify?
 Or is this merely a miscellaneous series of topics?
-How would we apply this teaching of Jesus in our lives each day?
+How can we apply this teaching of Jesus in our lives each day?

 Father God, we want to be your followers.
 We want to recognize you clearly, to walk closely, to understand your will and way, and to participate in your work.
 Give us wisdom.
 In the name of Jesus, Amen.